 “It really depends on a few things,” says Rachel Firebaugh, Pharm.D., a clinical assistant professor at the University of Washington School of Pharmacy in Seattle.
 She explains that the medication dosage and the amount of alcohol involved are important factors.
 “If it were a small amount of alcohol and a lower dose of the benzo, there would be a lower risk,” she says.

-Dr. Lembke says people should wait one or maybe even two days after taking a benzodiazepine before drinking, emphasizing that some benzodiazepines are longer-acting (like Valium) and will stay in your system longer than others (Xanax is considered short-acting).
-And while she points out that overdoses are more likely to occur in people who are also taking other prescription and/or recreational drugs (including opioids), she also urges people to seek medical attention in the event of a suspected overdose.
+Dr. Lembke says people should wait one or maybe even two days after taking a benzodiazepine before drinking, emphasizing that some benzodiazepines are longer-acting (like Valium) and will stay in your system longer than others (Xanax is considered shorter acting).
+And while she points out that overdoses are more likely to occur in people who are also taking other prescription and/or recreational drugs (including opioids), she also urges people to seek immediate medical attention in the event of a suspected overdose.

 It is also important to recognize that benzodiazepines are highly addictive, Drs.
 Lembke and Firebaugh say, especially for those who already struggle with alcohol abuse or misuse.